 As described previously, future No Action Alternative 2050 traffic forecasts were developed using the City's Travel Demand Model.
-Table 7-3 shows the No Action Alternative weekday PM peak hour trip generation and vehicle miles traveled (VMT) compared to existing conditions.
+Table 4-3 shows the No Action Alternative weekday PM peak hour trip generation and vehicle miles traveled (VMT) compared to existing conditions.
 VMT is a measure of all the miles traveled by cars and trucks in the City of Monroe during the weekday PM peak hour.
 As shown in the table, the anticipated growth in jobs and housing within Monroe and the surrounding area with the No Action Alternative results in a 34 percent increase in weekday PM peak hour trips and 25 percent increase in VMT as compared to existing conditions.

-TABLE 7-3 Comparison of Existing and No Action Alternative Trips and Vehicle Miles Traveled
+TABLE 4-3Comparison of Existing and No Action Alternative Trips and Vehicle Miles Traveled a.
+Represents the percentage that the No Action Alternative results in an increase compared to existing conditions.

-Existing No Action Alternative Percent Increase ^a Weekday PM Peak Hour Trips 12,353 16,547 34% Vehicle Miles Traveled (VMT) 40,625 50,972 25%
+Existing No Action Alternative Percent Increase a Weekday PM Peak Hour Trips 12,353 16,547 34% Vehicle Miles Traveled (VMT) 40,625 50,972 25%